mvolkmann/blog/src/dart.md

 It also accepts the optional named parameters `reason` and `skip`.
 The `reason` parameter is a `String` to be displayed when the actual and expected values do not match.

+If the actual and expected values in a call to `expect` do not match, it throws a `TestFailure` exception.
+This prevents other calls to `expect` in the same `test` function from being evaluated.

 To temporarily skip evaluating an `expect`, set the `skip` parameter to `true` or any `String`.